 - Transfers from hazardous duty

-As an employee in the state of New York, you must know that if you work for an employer with more than four employees, it is illegal for them to fire you, change the terms, conditions, and privileges of your employment because you are pregnant or recently gave birth.
+As an employee in the state of New York and under The New York City Pregnant Workers Fairness Act, you must know that if you work for an employer with more than four employees, it is illegal for them to fire you, change the terms, conditions, and privileges of your employment because you are pregnant or recently gave birth.
 In addition, it is discriminatory for an employer to refuse to hire or promote an applicant because she is pregnant.
 Doing so is illegal and as a victim, you deserve compensation.

-If you are employed in New York City or the surrounding regions and have been discriminated against because you are pregnant or recently gave birth, the attorneys of Brown Kwon & Lam are here for you.
+The laws in New York continue to evolve surrounding pregnancy discrimination.
+That is why if you are employed in New York City or the surrounding regions and have been discriminated against because you are pregnant or recently gave birth, the attorneys of Brown Kwon & Lam are here for you to explore all legal options.

 As a Working Mother, You Have Rights Under Federal Law.